-Cold wind drove icy snow into our faces as the chairlift rose above the trees and carried us to the top of the Lake Louise Ski Hill.
+Cold wind drove icy snow into our faces as the chairlift rose above the trees and carried us to the top of the Lake Louise Ski Resort.
 My husband, brother and I stumbled off the chair, slid down the slope to the map, and stared up at the lines and dots, searching for the green route off the top.
 My brother bounced his snowboard down the slope and waved his arm toward the cat track sloping away to the west.
 A few years ago, our uncle had nicknamed him “The Kamikaze Kid” for his snowboarding.

 “Is it easy?”
 I hollered at him, but the wind carried my words away.
 I shrugged.
 We’d told him we hadn’t been downhill skiing in three years and he’d already been up and down the hill once while we got our rental gear, so surely he knew the easiest way down.